 Since the source of radon in the air is soil or bedrock, it is also the main source of radon in water.
-The major concern with radon and water is that it is dispersed into the air by showering, washing machines and to a lesser extent all other uses of water will release some radon into the home.
+The major concern with radon and water is that it is dispersed into the air by showering, washing machines and, to a lesser extent, all other uses of water, thus releasing some radon into the home.

 Measured water levels will have to be higher than 40,000pCi/L, to produce air readings above 4pCi/L in the air.
 4pCi/L is the EPA's action level.
 So 1pCi/L is produced for every 10,000pCi/L in water.

 Yes, it is possible that stomach cancers are produced by ingesting water that contains high levels of radon.

 If you haven't tested your home for radon gas that emanates into the home from the soil below, you should start by testing the air first.
 High levels of radon in water are quite rare; whereas, radon in your indoor air is much more probable.